Breadcrumbs

 Accommodation in the Netherlands

 Finding a place to live is a competitive market in the Netherlands.
-To make life easier, students benefit from dedicated room allotments, as long as you request it on time.
-The university reserves a number of student housing options.
+To make life easier, students benefit from dedicated room allotments, as long as you request it on time (by mid of autumn).
+The University of Applied Sciences reserves a number of student housing options.
 You’ll be asked during your application whether you wish to make use of this support.
 Rooms are offered at fair student prices and are located close to campus.
 Average costs (Enschede): €500–€700/month depending on size and location.

 Accommodation in Finland